Academia Lunare is the Luna Press Publishing academic branch for speculative and general non-fiction.

-Before you start, send us an email with your abstract or simply to let us know what character and topic you intend to explore: it is perfectly fine to have more than one author discussing the same characters, as long as the angle is different, but we need to know in advance.
+Before you start, send us an email with your abstract or simply to let us know what character (pick one focus character) and topic you intend to explore: it is perfectly fine to have more than one author discussing the same characters, as long as the angle is different, but we need to know in advance.

 Word Limit: up to 6,000 words.